 - Acting as department chairs and deans at the nation’s leading medical schools.

 What is it like to live in Ann Arbor?

 Built on the banks of the Huron River and located 45 minutes west of downtown Detroit, Ann Arbor is a cultural mecca.
 Not only is it home to one of the finest academic institutions and one of the premier health systems in the country, the University of Michigan, but it also offers a unique blend of city sophistication and small town charm.
 Both ethnically diverse and culturally rich, Ann Arbor is consistently voted one of the best places to live in the United States.
 For information on housing, recreation, education, and many additional resources, visit: www.med.umich.edu/annarbor.

 Is the Clinician Scholars Program offered anywhere else?

-Yes, there are also CSP programs at the University of California Los Angeles, the University of Pennsylvania, and Yale University.
+Yes, there are also CSP programs at the University of California Los Angeles, the University of Pennsylvania, Yale University, and Duke University.